imGCthestar/git_intro/readme.md

 8. NOW to revert from current state to snapshot made on a certain commit use below command
 * git revert --no-commit 63780f9..HEAD (63780f9 is a commit number/id)
 * use commit id to reach that point..

+9. to ignore file=
+create file .gitignore and open it, add to be ignored file name  into it.

+10. to add same type of files use=> git add *.css/.html/.txt

+11. to add all files and folders in the same directory use=> git add -A

+12. to remove file=> git reset HEAD <file>

+13.